schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 So, with a strongly typed pointer and the count we can easily access all of our elements in the array in a sequential fashion.

 ### Treat the Pointer as a number ###
-To avoid the `Inc` and `Dev` has side effect of modifying the pointer, we can also do the math ourselves.
-All we must do is multiple the size of the element with the number of elements to walk and then add to our starting point.
+To avoid the `Inc` and `Dev` side effect of modifying the pointer, we can also do the math ourselves.
+All we must do is multiply the size of the element with the number of elements to walk and then add to our starting point.

 {% highlight pascal %}
 var